-A calendula oil infusion created with its petals yields a soothing, antibacterial final product that can be applied to skin straight out of the shower, or used in everyday items from homemade first-aid salves to diaper creams.
-It will help heal damaged skin, reduce scarring and generally keep skin happy and calm.
+A calendula oil infusion created from dried petals yields a soothing, antibacterial final product that can be applied to skin straight out of the shower or used in everyday items, from homemade first-aid salves to diaper creams.
+Plus, it’s incredibly easy to make at home.

 - Jojoba oil (enough to fill your jar)